 New Delhi is the capital city of the Republic of India.
 It serves as the center of the Government of India and the Government of the National Capital Territory of Delhi.
-New Delhi is situated within the metropolis of Delhi.
+New Delhi is situated within the larger metropolis of Delhi.
 It is one of the nine districts of Delhi Union Territory.

 New Delhi is home to two UNESCO World Heritage Sites: Humayun's Tomb and the Qutb complex.
-It is one of the fastest growing cities in the world and had a total population of over 16 million according to the 2011 census, which is a 21% increase since 2001.
+New Delhi is a quickly growing metropole, bringing together 28 million people from a rich array of ethnic, religious, economic, and cultural backgrounds.
 New Delhi is known for its wide, tree-lined boulevards and is home to numerous national institutions and landmarks.